abhishekpingale22/jenkins-sample/jenkins-D1.md

 - To Create a new task for Jenkins, click on `New Item` then enter an item name that is suitable for your project and select Freestyle project.
 Now click Ok.
 - Select the GitHub project checkbox and set the Project URL to point to your GitHub Repository. https://github.com/YourUserName/

-- Under Source Code Management tab, select Git and then set the Repository URL to point to your GitHub Repository.
+- Under Source Code Management tab, select Git and then set the Repository URL to point to your GitHub Repository. https://github.com/YourUserName/repo-name.git

-https://github.com/YourUserName/repo-name.git

 - Now Under Build Triggers tab, select the “Build when a change is pushed to GitHub” checkbox.
 - At the end, execute Shell script to take a clone from dev.
 When the configuration is done, click on save button.
 - Click OK and Build a Job and you will see that a war file is created and as soon as build is successfully triggered , same war file is copied by other project (Other project to build)

-Download the required Git version based on the operating system, or install automatically.

 ### Maven build phases
-pom.xml file in your project directory
+- Maven itself requires Java installed on your machine.
+- You can verify if Maven is installed on your machine by running “mvn -v” in your command line/terminal.
+Maven is based on the `Project Object Model (POM)` configuration, which is stored in the XML file called the same – pom.xml.
+It is a structured format that describes the project, it’s dependencies, plugins, and goals. pom.xml file in your project directory
-> **Validate** : Validate Project is correct & all necessary information is available.
+- **Validate** : Validate Project is correct & all necessary information is available.
-**Compile** : Compile the Source Code
+- **Compile** : Compile the Source Code
-**Test** : Test the Compiled Source Code using suitable unit Testing Framework (like JUnit) **package** : Take the compiled code and package it.
+- **Test** : Test the Compiled Source Code using suitable unit Testing Framework (like JUnit)
+- **package** : Take the compiled code and package it.
-**Install** : Install package in Local Repo, for use as a dependency in other project locally.
+- **Install** : Install package in Local Repo, for use as a dependency in other project locally.
-**Deploy** : Copy the final package to the remote repository for sharing with other developers.
+- **Deploy** : Copy the final package to the remote repository for sharing with other developers.

-- The above are always are sequential, if you specify "install", all the phases before "install" are checked.
+- The above are always are sequential, if you specify `install`, all the phases before `install` are checked.
 ### Managing access control and authorization
 Managing access control and authorization
 - Go to Manage Jenkins > Configure Global Security > Enable security.